1. Before you order

 11. Align next panel & repeat

 Once you have completed the panel, align the next panel and repeat the process.
-Our wallpapers are designed with a 1” overlap.
-We recommend using a pencil to mark lightly 1” from the edge, and align the next panel using that.
+Try using painter’s tape to help align the panels before removing the backing and smoothing down.

 Here are some tips to maintain and take care of the vinyl: